dohdat/leetcode_notes/SystemDesign.md

 ![alt text](image.png)

-At a high-level we would need the following components:

 1. **Processing Queue:** Each uploaded video will be pushed to a processing queue to be de-queued later for encoding, thumbnail generation, and storage.
 2. **Encoder:** To encode each uploaded video into multiple formats.
 3. **Thumbnails generator:** To generate a few thumbnails for each video.